cppalliance/website-v2-operations/doc_builds/README.md

 The website-v2-docs build process is covered in [website-v2-docs/antora-ui/README.adoc](https://github.com/boostorg/website-v2-docs/blob/develop/antora-ui/README.adoc).
 Antora knows about the boostorg/boostlook repository and automatically downloads the latest boostlook.css.
 See website-v2-docs/antora-ui/gulp.d/tasks/build.js.

 When a new commit is made in the boostorg/boostlook repository a Github Action in boostorg/boostlook remotely triggers the boostorg/website-v2-docs workflows to run.
-(2024-11-22 Julio is working on this).

 A commit is pushed to the static/ folder of website-v2, `develop` branch.
 That causes a new deployment of staging on website-v2.
-(2024-11-22 Julio is working on this, it has already gone through iterations).

 ## Boost Docs on the website